 She hissed, her eyes gleaming.
-"I'd think most other husbands would be a little more appreciative when their wives just saved their lives," she spat.
+"I'd think most other husbands would be a little more appreciative when their wife just saved their lives," she spat.
 The baby stirred in her arms, his mouth stretching into a yawn as he shook a tiny fist.

 Kafei turned away from her, coming to a stop in front of a heavily plated entrance, rotted wood peeking out from behind the metal.
 Casting one last look around him, he rapped on the door twice.
 After a moment, he heard the sound of a sliding bolt.
 An opening appeared near the top of the door and a pair of eyes peered out at them.

 "Password?" the voice on the other side said in a breathy whisper.